ecmwf-lab/ai-models-fourcastnet/README.md

 # ai-models-fourcastnet

+>
+> :warning: This plugin is now deprecated.
+Please use the newer version that can be found at https://github.com/ecmwf-lab/ai-models-fourcastnetv2
+>

 `ai-models-fourcastnet` is an [ai-models](https://github.com/ecmwf-lab/ai-models) plugin to run [NVIDIA's FourCastNet](https://github.com/NVlabs/FourCastNet).

 FourCastNet: A Global Data-driven High-resolution Weather Model using Adaptive Fourier Neural Operators